alicolville/shortcode-variables/readme.txt

 4.1 -[sv slug="sc-db-value-by-id"], new Premium shortcode for fetching a value from a MySQL table.

 == Changelog ==

+= 4.1.5 =

+* Maintenance: Added a nonce to the main admin Add/Edit UI screen.
+Although the form was on an admin screen and not exposed to the public, it doesn't hurt to add a nonce as well.
+Thanks Benedictus Jovan (aillesiM).

 = 4.1.4 =